 After he finished a humiliating third in last summer’s Iowa straw poll and dropped out of the race, Pawlenty was one of the first GOP candidates to support Romney.
-He proved to be an able, articulate and loyal advocate through the roughest periods of the GOP primary season, and his easygoing manner and blue-collar family background were a useful contrast to Romney’s patrician pedigree.
+He proved to be an articulate and loyal advocate throughout the roughest periods of the GOP primary season, and his easygoing manner and blue-collar family background were a useful contrast to Romney’s patrician pedigree.

 “Pawlenty is a guy who has a winsome personality,” said Lawrence Jacobs, a political science professor at the University of Minnesota.
-“He’s going to play well with the kind of political work that Romney [will] need from a vice president.
+“He’s going to play well with the kind of political work that Romney is going to need from a vice president.
 This is not somebody you need to worry about or babysit.
 He’s a mature guy.
 He’s done a lifetime of campaigning, and that’s a very important function as well for a vice president.”

 For sure, “exciting” or “compelling” are not terms used to describe Pawlenty, 51, the conservative governor of the North Star State from 2003 to 2011.
-“His problem during his failed 2012 campaign was that he was not an electrifying presence on the trail,” a Reuters piece noted a few months back.
+“His problem during his failed 2012 campaign was that he was not an electrifying presence on the trail,” a Reuters’ piece noted a few months back.

 But dedication and loyalty may count for a lot – and could end up canceling out those deficits.
 Today, Pawlenty serves as co-chair of the Romney campaign and has been hammering away on Obama and his economic record.
 And yet he says he’s not particularly interested in the VP slot.